CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 Our function works for morning inputs like `"08:00"`.
 In this case, the function returns `"08:00 am"` as expected.

-At the moment `formatAs12HourClock("23:00")` returns `"23:00 am"`.
+However, at the moment, `formatAs12HourClock("23:00")` returns `"23:00 am"`.

 > 💡 We need to execute some different logic when the time is beyond midday

-We can visualise this as a question:
+We can interpret this behaviour as a question:

 ```mermaid